Mudejar Architecture in Simple Terms: Key Features & Examples

 Mudéjar architecture has its own distinct style of building materials.

-Mudéjar buildings are often constructed with brick walls, covered with stucco or plaster, and ornate tile work to create intricate patterns and designs that can be seen on walls, ceilings, vaults, and other architectural elements.
+Mudéjar buildings are often constructed with brick walls, covered with stucco or plaster.
+There is also ornate tile work to create intricate patterns and designs that can be seen on walls, ceilings, vaults, and other architectural elements.

 This combination of building materials creates this distinctive style, typical of Mudejar style.